jordansklar/path-cc.github.io/_events/throughput-computing-2023.md

 - State of the OSG
 - Campus  Services and Perspectives

+We’ve also have an exciting group of speakers for this year’s Throughput Computing 2023, including:

+- Laura Cadonati, Professor, School of Physics and Center for Relativistic Astrophysics, Associate Dean for Research, College of Science, Georgia Institute of Technology
+- Kevin L. Thompson, NSF Program Director
+- Daniel Andresen, Director, Institute for Computational Research in Engineering and Science, Professor, Dept. of Computer Science
+- Michelle Munson-Serban Simu Keystone Research Scholar, Kansas State University

 The **U.S. ATLAS and U.S. CMS high-energy physics projects** are also planning parallel OSG-related sessions during the event on Wednesday, July 12.

 ### Workshop Hotel Accommodations